knetikmedia/knetikcloud-csharp-net20-client/docs/StoreBundlesApi.md

 <a name="createbundleitem"></a>
 # **CreateBundleItem**
-> ModelBundleItem CreateBundleItem (bool? cascade, ModelBundleItem bundleItem)
+> BundleItem CreateBundleItem (bool? cascade, BundleItem bundleItem)

 Create a bundle item